In later stages, other symptoms may occur including:

 The example below represents “on label” use, a medical practice in which a physician may prescribe a drug for a condition that has been approved.

-Suvorexant (Belsomra®) is the first medication specifically to treat insomnia in people living with Alzheimer’s disease (mild to moderate).
+Suvorexant (Belsomra®), approved for treatment of insomnia, has been shown to be effective for that purpose in people living with Alzheimer’s disease (mild to moderate).
 It works by blocking the activity of a chemical messenger involved in the sleep-wake cycle.

 The examples below represent “off label” use, a medical practice in which a physician may prescribe a drug for a different purpose than the ones for which it is approved.